 Note that under section 13(2)(a) of the Retirement Villages Act 1992, an owner is required to provide a prospective resident with written answers to the questions set out in Form 1 of Schedule 1 to the Retirement Villages Regulations 1992.
 A copy of those questions is attached as Appendix 1 to this Code.
 The questions require the owner to disclose such things as —

-costs payable to enter the village;
+ costs payable to enter the village;

-all recurrent charges or fees payable and the method of determining any variation;
+ all recurrent charges or fees payable and the method of determining any variation;

-any additional or optional services provided and their respective cost;
+ any additional or optional services provided and their respective cost;

-details of costs associated with moving to and living in alternative accommodation within the village; and
+ details of costs associated with moving to and living in alternative accommodation within the village; and

-a clear explanation of the refund entitlement.
+ a clear explanation of the refund entitlement.

 Appendix 2 — Checklist for residents